seltmann/darwin-core/README.md

 ### How to Create a Darwin Core Archive Using this Repository
 1- Fork repository on GitHub or download its contents.

 2- Use the occurrences.csv file as a template.
 Delete the *Gryonoides* data and add your own.
 Do not change the column number or order.
 It is ok to leave in extra columns that you do not use.

-3- Edit the eml.xml files to include information about your institution and project.
+The only columns that need to be filled out are: occurrenceID and BasisOfRecord.
+Specific definitions of the field names can be found in the Darwin Core Documentation under the [Occurrence Core](https://dwc.tdwg.org/terms/#occurrence).

-4- Do not touch the meta.xml.
+3- Do not touch the meta.xml.
 This file describes the columns in the occurrences.csv file.

+4- Edit the eml.xml files to include information about your institution and project.

 5- Zip the folder to create the archive.
 If you are using GitHub you can use the zip function for the repository using Code  -> Download ZIP.
 ![GitHub Code Button](https://user-images.githubusercontent.com/19264/86286233-c8946380-bbee-11ea-930f-24a5db34423d.png)

-Not all fields need to be filled out except: occurrenceID, BasisOfRecord.
-Specific definitions of the field names can be found in the Darwin Core Documentation under the [Occurrence Core](https://dwc.tdwg.org/terms/#occurrence).